 Select the top Ethernet Port (for the primary Internet) on the upper left of the screen in the Select Network Device.
-The default configuration for the Ethernet Port will display in the Device Settings box as seen in Figure 25.
-This port can be renamed, as well as enabled and disabled, in these settings.
+The default configuration for the Ethernet Port will display in the Device Settings box as seen in Figure 27.
 The Active Network Location section of the device settings will note which network configurations the unit is using for the Ethernet Port.
 By default, the Active Network Location will be populated with the "Default" location.
 This "Default" location is configured for DHCP and is initially enabled on all new units.
 See the next section for a description of network "locations".